-Definition 6.11 (Indeterminate cycle) An uncertain cycle of the diagnoser is called an indeterminate cycle if its refined sequence can be continued indefinitely.
+Definition 6.12 (Indeterminate cycle) An uncertain cycle of the diagnoser is called an indeterminate cycle if its refined sequence contains only states whose diagnosis value is [U].

-We can finally present the following result whose proof follows from [6].
+We can finally present the following result which provides a necessary and sufficient condition for diagnosability.

-Proposition 6.3 A DFA G is diagnosable if and only if its diagnoser Diag(G) does non contain indeterminate cycles.
+Theorem 6.1 A DFA G is diagnosable if and only if its diagnoser Diag(G) does not contain indeterminate cycles.

-Example 6.11 Consider again the DFA Figure 6.8 and studied in Example 6.9.
-We have already pointed out that there exists in the diagnoser a single uncertain cycle shown in Figure 6.9.(a):
+Example 6.10 Consider again the DFA Fig. 6.8 and studied in Example 6.9.
+We have already pointed out that there exists in the diagnoser a single uncertain cycle shown in Fig. 6.9 (top).